vitest-dev/vscode/README.md

 You can identify if your config is loaded by the extension with `process.env.VITEST_VSCODE` and change the configuration accordingly.

+### Workspace Configurations

+These options are resolved relative to the [workspace file](https://code.visualstudio.com/docs/editor/workspaces#_multiroot-workspaces) if there is one.
+If you have a single folder open in Visual Studio Code, paths will be resolved relative to that folder.
+If there are multiple folders, but there is no workspace file, then paths are resolved as is (so they should be absolute) - this can happen if you change your user config to have multiple folders.

 - `vitest.rootConfig`: The path to your root config file.
 If you have several Vitest configs, consider using a [Vitest workspace](https://vitest.dev/guide/workspace).
 - `vitest.workspaceConfig`: The path to the [Vitest workspace](https://vitest.dev/guide/workspace) config file.
 You can only have a single workspace config per VSCode workspace.
 - `vitest.configSearchPatternExclude`: [Glob pattern](https://code.visualstudio.com/docs/editor/glob-patterns) that should be ignored when this extension looks for config files.
 Note that this is applied to _config_ files, not test files inside configs.
-Default: `**/{node_modules,.*}/**`
+Default: `**/{node_modules,.*}/**`If the extension cannot find Vitest, please open an issue.
+- `vitest.nodeExecutable`: This extension spawns another process and will use this value as `execPath` argument.
+- `vitest.debuggerPort`: Port that the debugger will be attached to.
+By default uses 9229 or tries to find a free port if it's not available.

+### Other Options

 - `vitest.packagePath`: The path to a `package.json` file of a Vitest executable (it's usually inside `node_modules`) in case the extension cannot find it.
 It will be used to resolve Vitest API paths.
 This should be used as a last resort fix.
-If the extension cannot find Vitest, please open an issue.
-- `vitest.nodeExecutable`: This extension spawns another process and will use this value as `execPath` argument.
 - `vitest.nodeEnv`: Environment passed to the runner process in addition to `process.env`
 - `vitest.debugExclude`: Excludes files matching specified glob patterns from debugging.
 Default: